A Fair Deal for Park Home Residents

 Runnymede and Weybridge has a large community of park home residents, who face a unique set of challenges.
 I have been campaigning for a fair deal for park home residents, working at all levels to ensure equal access to Government support on energy costs, changes to pitch fee calculations, and fair treatment by utility companies and park home owners.
 You can see more detail on my work on these areas below.

 From engaging with residents and park home community groups locally, to pressing for change in Parliament, including raising these issues at Prime Ministers Questions, I am committed to ensuring justice for park home residents.
-I have also had the pleasure of working with the Park Home Owners Justice Campaign, and before Parliament was dissolved was elected as vice-chair of the cross-party parliamentary group for Park Homes.
+I have also had the pleasure of working with the Park Home Owners Justice Campaign, and the cross-party parliamentary group for Park Homes.

 Together we have achieved: